 Maintain your mental health

-Lots of small business owners have been working overtime to make sure that their businesses can survive the coronavirus pandemic.
+Lots of one-person business owners have been working overtime to make sure that their businesses can survive the coronavirus pandemic.
 However, it’s important that you also focus on taking care of your mental health.
 As well as being essential for your own wellbeing, it will help you to be better prepared to face any business challenges.

 The Federation of Small Businesses and the Self-Employed (FSB) suggests that you stay connected: